eybilal/easy-shop-microservices-k8s/README.md

 - Check installation:
 `kubectl get pods --namespace=ingress-nginx`

+Manual Deploy:
+`kubectl apply -f k8s/ --recursive`

+Skaffold:
+- Use skaffold dev to build and deploy your app every time your code changes.
+- Use skaffold run to build and deploy your app once, similar to a CI/CD pipeline.
+- You can activate profiles with the -p (--profile) parameter in the skaffold dev and skaffold run commands.
+- Local Development: `skaffold dev -p local`

 Notes:
 - Run the following to add the database passwords as secrets:
 `kubectl create secret generic easy-shop-db-passwords